 In reality, market value can be, and often is, significantly different from both intrinsic value and private value.
 Just because a stock trades at a certain price does not mean the company is worth that amount.
 If you have a small parcel of shares you may be able to achieve that price.
 If you own a large stake in the company it may not be possible to sell them all at that price.

 "The underlying value of a security is distinguishable from its daily market price, which is set by the whim of buyers and sellers, as are the prices of rare art and other collectibles” Seth Klarman

 Market value can be significantly above intrinsic value.
 Plenty of people pay more for companies than they are really worth.
-This may occur when they expect someone else to pay even more [ie they are speculating], they have unrealistic growth expectations, they have an investment mandate that means they have to buy, they are focused on the short term outlook, they are too optimistic, or they believe the share price looks cheap relative to other companies etc.
+This may occur when they expect someone else to pay even more [ie they are speculating], they have unrealistic growth expectations, they have an investment mandate that means they have to buy, they are focused on the short term outlook, they are too optimistic, their buying decisions are quant driven [eg momentum], or they believe the share price looks cheap relative to other companies etc.

 Conversely, a company's market value can be significantly below intrinsic value - the future maybe uncertain, macro factors maybe overwhelming fundamentals, investors maybe focused on the short term outlook, investors may be acting irrationally, or investors may have a mandate requiring them to sell the shares etc.

 “Mr. Market gives you opportunities to buy above and below intrinsic value.”
 Mario Gabelli